There are many powerful catalysts in the market: Nutex Health Inc. (NUTX) can be one of them - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 1 analysts.
+The firm’s stock currently is rated by 1 analysts.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between -$0.67 and -$0.67 for the fiscal current year, implying an average EPS of -$0.67.
 EPS for the following year is $0, with 1 analysts recommending between $0 and $0.